Eurozone gets deal to pave way for end to Greece’s bailout

 “There have been enormous sacrifices,” said Moscovici.

-Even after its bailout program ends this summer, it will be under strict supervision of its policies.
+Even after its bailout program ends this summer, it will be under strict supervision of its policies and will have to run high budget surpluses for decades to come.

 Still, Moscovici said, “at last after eight years of difficult reforms, of tough adjustments in our programs, Greece will be capable of moving on its own two feet.”

-To make a deal possible on Thursday, Greek lawmakers last week pushed through a last batch of economic reforms required by the creditors, including pension cuts to health care and tax reforms.
+To make a deal possible, Greek lawmakers last week pushed through a last batch of economic reforms required by the creditors, including pension cuts to health care and tax reforms.

 Once the bailout is over, Greece will have to finance itself by borrowing on international bond markets.